OpenMined/SyferText/README.md

 - :fire: **Secure plaintext pre-processing:** Enables pre-processing of  text located on a remote machine without breaking data privacy.
 - :rocket: **Secure pipeline deploy:** Starting from version 0.1.0, SyferText will be able to bundle the complete pipeline of pre-processing components and trained PySyft models and to securely deploy it to PyGrid.

-To get a more detailed introduction about SyferText, watch :movie_camera: [OpenMined AMA Session](https://youtu.be/gtwOPxxJ5F4) with Alan Aboudib available on YouTube.
+To get a more detailed introduction about SyferText, watch :movie_camera: [OpenMined AMA with Alan Aboudib](https://youtu.be/gtwOPxxJ5F4)  available on YouTube.

 ## Installation